 Assignments/Quizzes may be given as a "Ticket to Class" or to enhance learning of the course material.
-If it is a gradable assignment, it will count toward 25% of total grade.
+If it is a gradable assignment, it will count toward 10% of total grade.
 If it is an "AHA" moment, or "Muddiest Point question", it will not be calculated as a grade, but will be required for the student to attend class.
-Students may have worksheets, workbook assignments or other assignments that will be completed outside of class time and have a time scheduled to complete them.
+Students may have worksheets, Workbook assignments or other assignments that will be completed outside of class time and have a time scheduled to complete them.
 You only have one attempt on these quizzes/assignments and the honor code is in place as this is not a group assignment.

-All assignments will be due on their scheduled due date before 8 am.
+All assignments will be due on their scheduled due date before 8:15 am.
 NO late work will be accepted.
+Students will turn assignments in to box outside instructor's office door.